Psionics (Dungeons & Dragons): 2nd edition

 The Psionicist class was introduced in 2nd edition, in which it is the sole official psionic class, in The Complete Psionics Handbook.
 Psionicists use psionics according to 2nd edition's standard psionics system, in which they expend Psionic Strength Points to activate and sustain powers, and activating most powers requires a roll based on an ability score.

 3rd and 3.5 editions

-In 3rd and 3.5 editions, Psions are mechanically similar to Sorcerers; however, like Wizards, they can (and, unlike Wizards, must) specialize in one of the psionic disciplines.
+In 3rd and 3.5 editions, Psions are mechanically similar to Sorcerers, but with an arsenal of powers smaller than the Sorcerer's number of spells.
+Like Wizards, Psions can (and must) specialize in one discipline, with some powers within each discipline being available only to specialists.
 In 3rd edition the various disciplines were each linked to a statistic; for instance, clairsentience is linked to Wisdom, and Psions who specialize in it are known as Seers.
 This was changed in 3.5 so that all disciplines are linked to the Intelligence statistic.
-Psion is the favored class of the elan race (found in the Expanded Psionics Handbook).
+Psion is the favored class of the elan race (found in the Expanded Psionics Handbook), as well as the kalashtar (found in the Eberron Campaign Setting).

 In both 3rd and 3.5 editions, Psions expend power points to activate their psionic powers.
-In 3.5 edition, psionic powers can be augmented by spending additional power points on them.
+In 3.5 edition, psionic powers can be augmented by spending additional power points to create a new or enhanced effect.
+Damage-dealing powers in 3.5 do not scale with the user's level as spells do, and must be augmented to the maximum in order to match the power of an equivalent-level spellcaster; however, many powers compensate for this loss of efficiency with added versatility, such as energy ray allowing the user to switch between four elements with different effects.

+Psions also have access to metapsionic feats, which grant generic augments that can be applied to any power.
+These augments are cheaper in cost than equivalent metamagic feats, but always require the psion to expend their psionic focus - thus granting psions greater power in short bursts, but making it harder for them to use metapsionic feats repeatedly or apply multiple such feats to a single power.